jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 ## Okay, the borrowchecker isn't _all bad_
 As you might have noted by now, _I don't like the borrowchecker_, but even I have to grudgingly admit it has some use cases.

-Without a borrowchecker, you're left with either manual memory management, which is annoying and error-prone, or garbage collection[^2].
+Without a borrowchecker, you're left with either manual memory management, which is annoying and error-prone, or garbage collection (GC)[^2].
-Garbage collection (GC) also has its downsides:
+GC also has its downsides:

 * Marking and sweeping cause latency spikes which may be unacceptable if your program must have millisecond responsiveness.
 * GC happens intermittently, which means garbage accumulates until each collection, and so your program is overall less memory efficient.

 Those two drawbacks alone could make GC a non-starter for some applications.
+Since Rust aims to be usable for low-level applications, such as bare-metal software operating system kernels, GC is not really a viable choice.
+Those constrains are entirely valid, but it's not constrains that most software, and certainly not most _scientific_ software, are under.
+If you, like me, aren't building operating systems or programming microcontrollers, those drawbacks of GC doesn't apply.

-Then there is the issue of performance, which is not straightforward.
+When comparing the borrowchecker to GC, there is also the issue of performance, which is not straightforward.
-Garbage collection has a bad reputation for performance because most GC languages like Java and Python are _otherwise_ not performance oriented.
+GC has a reputation for poor performance because most GC languages like Java and Python are _otherwise_ not performance oriented.
 When non-GC languages are compared to performance oriented GC languages like Julia and Go, the gap narrows.
 And even Julia and Go are decidedly higher level and offer the programmer less control than non-GC languages like Rust or C, making the comparison somewhat confounded.